goongoguma/docker/memo.md

 - What is Base Image?
   - Writing a dockerfile == Being given a computer with no OS and being told to install Chrome
-  - How do you install Chrome on a computer with no operation system? step1.
-Install an operating system step2.
-Start up your default browser step3.
-Navigate to chrome.google.com step4.
-Downlad installer step5.
-Open file/folder explorer step6.
-Execute chrome_installer.exe step7.
-Execute chrome.exe
+  - How do you install Chrome on a computer with no operation system?<br />
+    step1.
+Install an operating system<br />
+    step2.
+Start up your default browser<br />
+    step3.
+Navigate to chrome.google.com<br />
+    step4.
+Downlad installer<br />
+    step5.
+Open file/folder explorer<br />
+    step6.
+Execute chrome_installer.exe<br />
+    step7.
+Execute chrome.exe<br />
-  - Docker image 생성 단계로 비유하자면
+  - Docker image 생성 단계로 비유하자면<br />
-    step1은 specify a base image (alpine을 OS로 생각하면됨) step2부터 step6단계는 run commands to install additional programs step7은 command to run on startup
+    step1은 specify a base image (alpine을 OS로 생각하면됨)<br />
+    step2부터 step6단계는 run commands to install additional programs<br />
+    step7은 command to run on startup<br />
-  - Why did we use alpine as a base image?
+  - Why did we use alpine as a base image?<br />
-    -> Why do you use Windows, MacOS, or Ubuntu? -> They come with a preinstalled set of programs that are useful to you!
+    -> Why do you use Windows, MacOS, or Ubuntu? -> They come with a preinstalled set of programs that are useful to you!<br />
     - We are trying to install, run redis and alpine base image has a set of program inside of it that are very useful for installing and running redis

 - The Build Process in Detail